What is Alexithymia? When Emotions Just Aren’t Your Thing

 There are also many psychological issues that you might have along with alexirythmia.
 It’s possible these stem from the stress of living with alexirythmia.
 These include:

 Do you want help with alexithymia?
-Harley Therapy connects you with some of London’s top counselling psychologists, psychotherapists, and psychiatrists.
+Harley Therapy connects you with some of the top psychiatrists, psychotherapists and counselling psychologists in London.
 Just need someone to talk to about relationship problems?
-Use our booking platform to find a therapist near you or talk to a Skype therapist no matter where you live.
+Use our booking platform to find a therapist near you or talk with an online therapist no matter where you live.

 Still have a question about ‘what is alexithymia?’.
 Or want to share your thoughts about living with this issue or dating someone who has alexithymia?
 Post in our public comment box below.